Here are a few questions that have/may come up, and some answers. They may not be good

 remainder of the band had to be covered by the lower-performance

-Since then, we've increased the coverage to include the bottom
+- Since then, we've updated the system to include the bottom

 192 kHz of the 160 meter band, so it's almost completely covered, but